alephium/docs/README.md

 To test your content, run the following command: `npm run start -- --locale <two-letter-international-code>`

 This will only load the wiki in the language you are translating.
-To locally test the whole site, you can first do `npm run build && npm run serve`)
+To locally test the whole site, you can do `npm run build && npm run serve`)